alex-ozdemir/rust-class/plan.md

 for the compiler to verify.
 Over the course of the week students will learn how to solve this problem using safe abstractions provided by the standard library.

+I'm somewhat unsure about this week.
+I wonder how much it would really help after the linked-list week.
+The student probably won't use any new standard library features - they would just be using them to solve very slightly more complex memory problems.

+It might be good to tear this week out and put in a week on some of the other memory APIs (RC, Cell, RefCell, etc).
+I need to come up with an assignment for this though.
+Also, the RC/Cell week would probably go later on, and the macros assignment would get bumped up a week.

 ### Week 4: Macros, Nom, Parsing

 Now we shift gears a bit.
 This week students will use a Rust library (nom) to